jamesworden/LanesBackend/README.md

 ### Why are two different applications hosted here if the project name is 'LanesBackend'?

-Not many people play Lanes, or `chessofcards.com`. it's also likely that not many people will use `classroomgroups.com`, a new application that I'm working on.
-For this reason, it doesn't make sense for me to spend money on more than one server.
-So my applications that need a backend server will live on this one to save money.
+`chessofcards.com` and `classroomgroups.com` are both new applications and have few users, so it doesn't make sense for me to spend money on multiple servers.
+My applications that need a backend server will live on this one to save money.
 Because I now call the original 'Lanes' card game 'Chess of Cards' and because this server now supports backend code for multiple applications, 'Lanes' is now the term used to represent this server in its entirety, that is, the APIs for my smaller projects.

 ---

 ## Documentation

+### Getting Started Developing Locally

+1. Authenticate with the AWS CLI Locally
+2. Add the appropriate app secrets locally, addressed below.
+3. Run the database migrations using the `dotnet ef database update` command below to prepare your local database so that the server can read and write to it.

 ### App Secrets & Environment Variables

 To make this repository open source, I had to do a few things:

 - Purge my commit history of sensitive data
 - Make sensitive data that I will not purge from commit history "un-sensitive"
 - Use enviornment variable injection to not reveal sensitive data, like connection strings or api keys.